 The weak financial foundations of an alarming number of Americans were exposed by the meltdown of “08-09”.
 Too many individuals/households, some with excellent incomes, were living on the bubble while not employing sound principles on how to manage personal finances.

-Those who were experiencing the most financial distress may have also suffered through bankruptcy and/or home foreclosure.
-Now, as we wrestle with the post collapse “New Economy”, what will it take for working class / middle class Americans to regain viable financial status and direction?
+Those who were experiencing the most financial distress may have also suffered through bankruptcy and/or a home foreclosure.
+Now, as we wrestle with the post-collapse “New Economy”, what will it take for working-class /middle-class Americans to regain viable financial status and direction?
 What should we be doing now?

 Some of the elements comprising the “weak financial foundations” mentioned above are:

 - Lack of savings

 - Excessive use of “toxic” debt such as credit cards